 How To Sell On Amazon?
 Costs, Shipping, Prime, and Advertising

 Visitors to Amazon are highly product-focused and often have a strong intention to buy.
 People don’t generally come to Amazon to discover random items, they come knowing what they want and how to search for it.
 They have commercial intent.
 Sellers who don’t deliver an efficient, professional service simply won’t succeed.
 Your number one aim as a vendor is to rank highest in targeted searches.
-This won’t happen without a good deal of planning, commercial knowledge and hard work.
+This won’t happen without a good deal of planning, commercial knowledge, and hard work.

-This guide on how to sell on Amazon will help you understand how Amazon works and best practices for best possible service to your customers.
+This guide on how to sell on Amazon will help you understand how Amazon works and best practices for the best possible service to your customers.
 The guide will cover the following:

 - Amazon Vendor Central vs Amazon Seller Central

 - Amazon Prime

 - How to advertise on Amazon?

 - 14 best practices for selling products on Amazon

 To decide which platform is right for you, you must understand how they differ.
 With Amazon Vendor Central it’s Amazon who buys and sells the products for you.
 With Amazon Seller Central you deal directly with buyers and potential buyers.
 Here are some of the pros and cons of each service.